The-MINICS/Gym-booking/README.md

    * React for FrameWork
    * Vite for Starter Pack
    * Framer Motion for Animations
-   * Tailwind CSS for Styling
+   * Tailwind CSS and MUI Material for Styling
-   * Tailwind Heroicons for Icons
+   * Tailwind Heroicons and Mui Material icons for Icons
-   * Pixels Website for Background Images
+   * Pixels Website for Background Images and Graphic page
+   * Flaticon Website for vector icons and stickers

 <hr/>